 Maryland’s law covers more than just bites; it also applies to other injuries the dogs may cause (i.e., knocking a person to the ground).
 If you’re unsure if your injury qualifies, speak to a Fulton dog bite attorney.

 Dog bite injuries may not always be serious, but they do still require medical attention and potential missed work time, which means lost wages.
 Irresponsible pet owners should be held accountable – your injury may not have been severe, but the next time a dog engages, the injuries might be.

 If you or your child has been injured by a dog, the dog bite injury lawyers at Discepolo Firm can advise you about the next steps.
-Our Columbia personal injury lawyers are experienced in Maryland’s dog bite laws.
+Our Fulton personal injury lawyers are experienced in Maryland’s dog bite laws.
 We offer a free initial consultation and work on a contingency-fee basis.
 To schedule your risk-free case evaluation today, please contact us.